The Miz: Teaming with John Morrison (2007–2009)

-On the November 16 episode of SmackDown!, The Miz became one half of the WWE Tag Team Champions with John Morrison (the former Johnny Nitro) when they defeated Matt Hardy and Montel Vontavious Porter, giving Miz his first championship within the company.
-At Survivor Series two days later, Miz and Morrison competed in a triple threat match for the ECW Championship, with the champion CM Punk retaining.

-In February 2008, Miz and Morrison were given a streaming segment on the WWE website named The Dirt Sheet in which they mocked other wrestlers and facets of pop culture, showing off their promo skills.
-Morrison and The Miz co-wrote each episode of The Dirt Sheet each week.
-Miz competed in a battle royal on the pre-show of WrestleMania XXIV on March 30 but was unsuccessful in winning after being eliminated by Jamie Noble.
-Miz and Morrison retained the titles against Kane and CM Punk at Judgment Day on May 18 and Finlay and Hornswoggle at Night of Champions on June 29, before dropping the championship to Curt Hawkins and Zack Ryder at the Great American Bash on July 20 in a fatal four-way match which also involved Jesse and Festus, ending their reign at 250 days.
-Neither Miz nor Morrison were pinned as Hawkins pinned Jesse to win the titles.
-Miz and Morrison soon followed a feud with Cryme Tyme (Shad Gaspard and JTG) as a battle of their webshows, Word Up and The Dirt Sheet.
+On the November 16 episode of SmackDown!, the Miz became one half of the WWE Tag Team Champions with John Morrison (the former Johnny Nitro) when they defeated Matt Hardy and Montel Vontavious Porter (MVP), giving the Miz his first championship within the company.
+At Survivor Series two days later, the Miz and Morrison competed in a triple threat match for the ECW Championship, with the champion CM Punk retaining.
+The team of Morrison and Miz was successful, with WWE giving them a streaming segment on the WWE website named The Dirt Sheet, showing off their promo skills.
+Morrison and the Miz co-wrote each episode of The Dirt Sheet each week.
+They dropping the championship to Curt Hawkins and Zack Ryder at the Great American Bash on July 20 in a fatal four-way match, ending their reign at 250 days.
+Neither the Miz nor Morrison were pinned as Hawkins pinned Jesse to win the titles.
+The Miz competed in the Championship Scramble for the ECW Championship on September 7 at Unforgiven, which was won by Matt Hardy.
+The Miz and Morrison soon followed a feud with Cryme Tyme (Shad Gaspard and JTG) as a battle of their webshows, Word Up and The Dirt Sheet.
 They were voted into a match with, and defeated Cryme Tyme on October 26 at Cyber Sunday.
-The team also feuded with D-Generation X (Triple H and Shawn Michaels).
-On the 800th episode of Raw, Miz and Morrison competed in a match against DX, and were defeated.
-On December 13, Miz and Morrison defeated Kofi Kingston and CM Punk to win the World Tag Team Championship during a WWE house show in Hamilton, Ontario, Canada.
+The team also feuded with D-Generation X (DX) (Triple H and Shawn Michaels).
+On the 800th episode of Raw, the Miz and Morrison competed in a match against DX, and were defeated.
+The duo joined John "Bradshaw" Layfield (JBL)'s team (which also included Kane and Montel Vontavious Porter) in a losing effort against Shawn Michaels' team (also including Shad Gaspard, JTG, Rey Mysterio and The Great Khali) at Survivor Series on November 23.
+On December 13, the Miz and Morrison defeated Kofi Kingston and CM Punk to win the World Tag Team Championship during a WWE house show in Hamilton, Ontario, Canada.

-In February 2009, the team engaged themselves in a feud with The Colóns (Carlito and Primo).
+In February, the team engaged themselves in a feud with The Colóns (Carlito and Primo).
 In a dark match at WrestleMania 25 on April 5, they lost the World Tag Team Championship to The Colóns in a lumberjack match to unify the World Tag Team and the WWE Tag Team titles.
-On the April 13 episode of Raw, The Miz lost a match to Kofi Kingston due to Morrison accidentally getting Miz disqualified, which gave the Raw brand a draft pick in the 2009 WWE draft.
-The pick was then revealed to be The Miz and retaliated by subsequently attacking Morrison, ending their partnership and thus turning John Morrison into a fan favorite.
+On the April 13 episode of Raw, the Miz lost a match to Kofi Kingston, which gave the Raw brand a draft pick in the 2009 WWE draft.
+The pick was then revealed to be the Miz and attacked Morrison, ending their partnership and thus turning John Morrison into a fan favorite.